cawl0909/VTT-Project/README.md

 ## Next Steps
 - Add persistence (e.g., save board to a DB or disk snapshot).
+To do this I will need to make a login system and manage multiple Socket rooms.
 - Implement diff-based updates or throttling for freehand/dragging updates.
 - Add authentication/permissions for multi-user control of elements.